 It is with sadenss that we report that our leader, Philippa Barton, will be indisposed for our June 2019 concert.
-Philippa broke a finger recently, and unfortuantely will not be recovered in time to play.
+Philippa has broken a finger, and unfortuantely will not be recovered in time to play.
 We send Philippa our best wishes for a speedy recovery.

 We are therefore very grateful that Paula Muldoon has agreed to join us as guest leader for the concert.